-None of the other Director holding office at 31 December 2013 had any interest in the ordinary shares of the Company or its subsidiaries during the financial year.
+None of the other Directors holding office at 31 December 2014 had any interest in the ordinary shares of the Company during the financial year.

-Directors' Benefits
+Directors' benefits

-Since the end of the previous financial year, no Director of the Company has received nor become entitled to receive any benefit (other than a benefit included in the aggregate amount of emoluments received or due and receivable by Directors as shown in the Notes 18 and 19 to the financial statements) by reason of a contract made by the Company or a related company with the Director or with a firm of which the Director is a member, or with a company in which the Director has a substantial financial interest.
+Since the end of the previous financial year, no Director of the Company has received nor become entitled to receive any benefit (other than a benefit included in the aggregate amount of emoluments received or due and receivable by Directors as shown in Notes 18 and 19 to the financial statements) by reason of a contract made by the Company or a related company with the Director or with a firm of which the Director is a member, or with a company in which the Director has a substantial financial interest.